BibiClover/imageclipboard/README.md

 # Dev branch

-Currently `dev` branch is the same as the `main` branch.
-I have a dev version of imageclipboard with nearly finished tabs which I will add to this branch soon.
+The dev branch has a rough version of a tab system.
+For basic changes contribute to main.